LGLayher/Data_Science_Projects/README.md

-# DataScience
+# MIT-Professional-Education

-Starting this as a general place to add projects from MIT Professional Education Applied Data Sciences Program.
-As project work expands, will re-evaluate whether this idea still makes sense.
+A repository for holding code from the MIT Professional Education Applied Data Science program.